huaminghuangtw/Evergreen-Notes/Permanent-Notes/discipline-equals-freedom.md

 ---

 Discipline now, freedom later.
 [Discipline equals freedom.](https://www.goodreads.com/book/show/23848190-extreme-ownership) You have to sacrifice short-term freedom in order to earn long-term freedom.
-Sacrifice is the cost of entry.
-[Delayed gratification](Delayed%20Gratification.md) is the key to building the life you want.
+Sacrifice is the cost of entry (入場費).
+[Delayed gratification](delayed-gratification.md) is the key to building the life you want.

 ---